Home / Physics / Fermi Level

 Fermi Level

-In metals, the Fermi level lies within the conduction band, which is the band of energy levels that electrons can freely move through.
+In metals, the Fermi level lies within the conduction band, which is the energy band where electrons can move freely.
 Since the Fermi level is within this band, metals exhibit high electrical conductivity, as electrons are readily available for conduction.
 At absolute zero, all states up to the Fermi level are filled with electrons, and those above it are empty, creating a sharp boundary between filled and empty states.

-In insulators, the Fermi level lies within the band gap, far from the energy bands where electrons can freely move.
+In insulators, the Fermi level lies within the band gap, far from the valance and the conduction bands.
 As a result, insulators have very low electrical conductivity since there are no available states for electrons to conduct through at the Fermi level.
 Instead, electrons are tightly bound to their respective atoms, requiring a significant amount of energy to transition into the conduction band.

 Leave a Reply